Leonardo-Boss/suckless-site/suckless.org/common/broken_programs.md

 BROKEN PROGRAMS
 ===============

-There are plenty broken X programs.
+There are many broken X programs.
 Go bug the developers of these broken programs to fix them.
 Here are some of the main causes of this
 brokenness: